olilanz/RooCode-Local-Evaluation/README.md

 ### Hitting the limits

-Now, the task I presented to Roo Code was not a difficult onw, as it was self-contained, and  not external dependencies were to be considered.
+Now, the task I presented to Roo Code was not a difficult own, as it was self-contained, and  not external dependencies were to be considered.
 The task was also very open, so that the LLM would be able to choose its approach.
-You can see in the screenshot from before before that the model has a good grasp at syntax, and that the interaction with Roo Code works.
+You can see in the screenshot from before that the model has a good grasp at syntax, and that the interaction with Roo Code works.
 A few code blocks were moved around, some white spaces removed, a few multi-line blocks were merged into single lines, etc. All reasonable stuff.

 However, as soon as started to be more specific about which functions to re-write for what purpose, the model would start to struggle.
 Probably because Phi4 is a multi-purpose model, and its 14b parameters at q8 has shown some tradeoffs.